ckrapu/ckrapu.github.io/README.md

 This my personal webpage, hosted on GitHub pages.
 It's based on the [al-folio](https://github.com/alshedivat/al-folio) and [-folio](https://github.com/bogoli/-folio) Jekyll themes.

+Deploy locally using Docker, don't bother trying to run it locally with `bundle exec`.

 Some instructions for adding new posts:
 - Make sure to wrap in double `$$` for math, for both inline and math sections
 - Insert media using HTML within the Markdown, instead of the MD syntax to get the path resolution to work

+Changes I've made to the theme:
+- Hide the footer